 Extras include an introduction by Roy Thomas, an appreciation by George Perez, afterwords by Jose Villarrubia, Andrew Steven and Michael Thibodeaux.
 Also the cover box art and short biographies of Robert E. Howard, Roy Thomas and Barry Windsor-Smith.
 Unfortunately there are no covers included.

-While it’s available for $150 USD direct from the manufacturer other online retailers were listing it at $200 and I paid $215 CDN at my local comic shop.
-For Windsor-Smith fans it’s a must have item.
+While it’s available for $150 USD direct from the manufacturer other online retailers were listing it at $200 and I paid $215 CAD at my local comic shop.
+For Windsor-Smith fans it’s a must-have item.